Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

 Finally, we have identified the operational conditions required to measure this effect in a quantum simulation.
 We showed that a qubit acts as a faithful thermometer only in the weak-coupling regime, where it essentially probes the spectral density of the bath.
 In contrast, strong coupling induces complex many-body entanglements where the qubit thermalizes with the entire environment rather than the horizon specifically.
-This distinction is critical for future experimental realizations of analogue gravity in quantum spin systems, providing a clear protocol for distinguishing genuine Hawking temperatures from spurious environmental heating, especially in setups that mimic cosmological expansion~\cite{Chandran:2025azu}. {\bf Acknowledgments:} The authors thank Soumya Bhattacharya, Indranil Chakraborty, Mahesh Chandran, K. Hari, P. George Christopher, Tausif Parvez, Tapobrata Sarkar, and Archit Vidyarthi for discussions and comments on the earlier draft.
-The work is supported by SERB-CRG/2022/002348.
+This distinction is critical for future experimental realizations of analogue gravity in quantum spin systems, providing a clear protocol for distinguishing genuine Hawking temperatures from spurious environmental heating, especially in setups that mimic cosmological expansion~\cite{Chandran:2025azu}.

+While the present work establishes the operational utility of a global quantum sensor, a natural future direction is to investigate a strictly localized probe coupled to a single lattice site $j_0$.
+Because such a localized coupling breaks translational invariance, this would require analyzing the horizon dynamics through the lens of open quantum systems impurity physics—such as a Caldeira-Leggett model with a localized defect to explore how exact spatial sampling affects the detected Hawking spectrum.

+{\bf Acknowledgments:} The authors thank S. Bera, S.~Bhattacharya, I.~Chakraborty, K. Hari, P. George Christopher, T.~Parvez, and T.~Sarkar for discussions and comments on the earlier draft.
+We thank the anonymous referee for the constructive comments and suggestions, which helped improve the clarity and presentation of this manuscript.
+The work is supported by ANRF/ARG/2025/001514/PS.